 Alcohol and other drug assistance is available in the form of counseling, assessment, screening and education.
-Contacting any of the departments below provides a safe and guided first step in receiving help for yourself or a friend.
-Know that each department works together to make sure the Grayson College community receives the most appropriate and effective care possible.
+Contacting any of the departments below provides a safe and guided first step in receiving help.
+Departments work together to make sure the Grayson College community receives the most appropriate and effective care possible.
 In addition, these offices are staffed by professionals who offer a variety of therapeutic services at no charge.
 All services and records are held confidential in compliance with state and federal laws.